McShelby/hugo-theme-relearn/exampleSite/content/basics/customization/_index.en.md

 {{< /multiconfig >}}

 {{% notice warning %}}
-Using a `baseURL` with a subdirectory and `relativeURLs=true` are mutally exclusive due to the fact, that [Hugo does not apply the `baseURL` correctly](https://github.com/gohugoio/hugo/issues/12130).
+Using a `baseURL` with a subdirectory and `relativeURLs=true` are mutually exclusive due to the fact, that [Hugo does not apply the `baseURL` correctly](https://github.com/gohugoio/hugo/issues/12130).

 If you need both, you have to generate your site twice but with different settings into separate directories.
 {{% /notice %}}